Beyond Imprecise Distance Metrics: Trace-Guided Directed Greybox Fuzzing via LLM-Predicted Call Stacks: Motivating Example

-Since $\textsc{Score}_\textsc{DAFL}(s_0) < \textsc{Score}_\textsc{DAFL}(s_1)$, \textsc{DAFL} would prioritize mutating $s_1$. \textsc{DAFL} makes the same incorrect choice as \textsc{AFLGo} and \textsc{WindRanger}.
-This is because although VFG does filter out many meaningless control flows in CFG, VFG itself is still an imprecise result derived from static analysis.
-Therefore, it still contains data flows that do not exist in actual vulnerability-triggering executions.
-Nodes \ref{line:internal_cplus_demangle_add2} and \ref{line:internal_cplus_demangle_call2} are incorrectly calculated to have vulnerability-triggering data flows.
-This imprecise result causes \textsc{DAFL} to compute a higher score for $s_1$.
+Because $\textsc{Score}_\textsc{DAFL}(s_0) < \textsc{Score}_\textsc{DAFL}(s_1)$, \textsc{DAFL} would prioritize mutating $s_1$, making the same incorrect choice as \textsc{AFLGo} and \textsc{WindRanger}.
+Although the VFG removes many meaningless CFG edges, it is still produced by static analysis and thus remains imprecise, so it can include data flows that never occur in real vulnerability-triggering executions.
+In our case, nodes \ref{line:internal_cplus_demangle_add2} and \ref{line:internal_cplus_demangle_call2} are mistakenly treated as having data flows that can reach the target, which inflates the score of $s_1$.

-In summary, we have demonstrated the limitations of three state-of-the-art DGF approaches that use imprecise distance metrics.
-Although they are based on different measurement methods (CFG, DBB, VFG), they all directly use the results of static analysis.
-However, static analysis results can never achieve complete accuracy \cite{Rice}.
-Therefore, these DGF approaches inevitably suffer from misleading imprecise analysis results during seed prioritization.
-In practice, DGF performs separate compilation for each version of each software.
-The excessive time required for static analysis would severely impact DGF efficiency.
-Consequently, various DGF tools employ lightweight but coarse-grained static analysis.
-This leads to numerous imprecise analysis results, severely exacerbating this problem.
+In summary, we have demonstrated the limitations of three current DGF approaches that use imprecise distance metrics.
 To address this issue, we need to find more precise information beyond static analysis to guide DGF in seed prioritization.